-The director fee schedule for the 2023 Fiscal Year remained unchanged from the previous fiscal year.
+The director fee schedule for the 2024 Fiscal Year remained unchanged from the previous fiscal year.
 The director cash retainer was \$35,000, the Chair of the Board additional cash retainer was \$25,000, and the director equity retainer was \$50,000.
 The Audit Committee Chair retainer was \$17,000, the Compensation and Human Capital Committee Chair retainer was \$15,000, and the Governance and Sustainability Committee Chair retainer was \$10,000.
 Each non-employee director who served on the Audit Committee received an \$8,000 annual retainer.
-Each non-employee director who served on the Compensation and the Governance and Sustainability Committees received a \$5,000 annual retainer.
+Each non-employee director who served on the Compensation and Human Capital and the Governance and Sustainability Committees received a \$5,000 annual retainer.
 Non-employee directors may elect to receive shares of Common Stock in lieu of any cash retainer, based on the fair market value of Common Stock on the date that cash would have otherwise been paid.
 All payments are paid quarterly in arrears.
 If requested, all director expenses incurred in attending the Board or committee meetings are reimbursed by the Company.

 On the Effective Date, the Board adopted a new director compensation policy.
 Pursuant to the revised director compensation policy, each non-executive director will receive an annual base retainer of \$75,000, payable in cash on a quarterly basis.
 The Audit Committee chair will receive an additional annual retainer of \$17,000 and each other Audit Committee member will receive an additional annual retainer of \$8,000.
-The Compensation and Human Capital Committee chair will receive an annual retainer of \$15,000 and each other Compensation and Human Capital Committee chair will receive an additional annual retainer of \$6,000.
-The Governance and Sustainability Committee chair will receive an additional annual retainer of \$10,000 and each other Governance and Sustainability Committee Chair will receive an additional annual retainer of \$10,000 and each other Governance and Sustainability Committee Chair will receive an additional annual retainer of \$6,000.
+The Compensation and Human Capital Committee chair will receive an annual retainer of \$15,000 and each other Compensation and Human Capital Committee member will receive an additional annual retainer of \$6,000.
+The Governance and Sustainability Committee chair will receive an additional annual retainer of \$10,000 and each other Governance and Sustainability Committee member will receive an additional annual retainer of \$6,000.
 Non-executive directors will also receive an annual grant of \$10,000 of restricted stock units, commencing with the 2024 annual meeting of stockholders.
 On January 22, 2024, the Board approved a policy providing for the grant of 10,000 RSU's to each new director appointed on or prior to December 7, 2024.

-Mr. Jamison, the Company's former President and Chief Executive Officer, did not receive compensation for serving as a member of the Board.
+Mr. Canino, the Company's President and Chief Executive Officer did not receive compensation for serving as a member of the Board.
+Mr. Flexon is not included in the below table as he was an employee of the Company for a portion of Fiscal 2024.
+See "-2024 Summary Compensation Table" for information about the compensation earned by Mr. Flexon in Fiscal 2024 in his capacity as both a non-employee director and Executive Chairman and Interim Chief Executive Officer and President of the Company.
 The Company uses its fiscal year in reporting compensation rather than the term of the Board.
 Compensation amounts may differ between the Company's fiscal year and the term of the Company's Board.
-Information about the compensation of the non-employee directors for the 2023 Fiscal Year is set forth in the table below.
+Information about the compensation of the non-employee directors for the 2024 Fiscal Year is set forth in the table below.

-Fees Earned or Stock

-Name Paid in Cash (\$)(1) Awards (\$)(2) Total (\$)
+Name Fees Earned or Paid in Cash (\$)(1) Stock Awards (\$)(2) Total (\$)

-Paul DeWeese (3) 10,750 10,750

-Robert C. Flexon 68,000 50,000 118,000
+John P. Miller (4) 978 10,500 11,478

-Yon Y. Jorden 58,000 50,000 108,000
+Yon Y. Jorden 68,000 35,869 103,869

-Robert F. Powelson 51,000 50,000 101,000
+Robert F. Powelson 61,000 35,869 96,869

-Denise M. Wilson 56,000 50,000 106,000
+Denise M. Wilson 66,000 35,869 101,869

-Ping Fu 49,000 50,000 99,000
+Ping Fu 59,000 35,869 94,869

+Robert Fleyon(3)